 Mary joined the Board of Directors of the Society for the Advancement of Sexual Health in the USA in 2016.
 She is chair of the Press Relations and Advocacy Committee.
 She is also active in the National Organisation for the Treatment of Abusers where she has contributed to a paper on Prevention of Harmful Sexual Behaviour as part of its sub-committee on this theme.

 One of the pioneering programmes that Mary has developed at The Reward Foundation is the 24-hour screen fast.
-George Heriot’s School in Edinburgh piloted the class.
-The Reward Foundation plans to take it into state schools later this year.
+George Heriot’s School in Edinburgh piloted the exercise with over 200 pupils.
+The Reward Foundation plans to take it into state schools in future.
 This new approach to understanding the impact of internet use on our behaviour gives young people practical experience of learning to tame the mind and body when urges strike.
 Self control is a key life skill.

-To balance her own life, Mary enjoys good food, design, attempting to learn the tango and travelling to Australia to see her in-laws and friends.
+To balance her own life, Mary enjoys cooking, walking, art & design, occasionally learning the tango and travelling to Australia to see in-laws and friends.

 Contact Mary by email at email@example.com.